cedar-policy/rfcs/text/0080-datetime-extension.md

 These restrictions are common in datetime frameworks for popular programming languages like Python and TypeScript (more details [here](https://github.com/cedar-policy/cedar-spec/pull/519#issuecomment-2613547897)), and they help us avoid discrepancies between different Cedar implementations.

+### Overflow handling

+The current proposal rejects non-existent dates like `2025-02-31`.
+However, some programming languages and datetime libraries accept such dates and handle excess days through overflow normalization, resulting in a different valid calendar date.
+For instance, `2025-02-31` is interpreted as being 3 days later than `2025-02-28`, thus normalizing to `2025-03-03`.
+The standard `Date` type in TypeScript reflects this behavior, as shown in [this comparison](https://github.com/cedar-policy/cedar-spec/pull/519#issuecomment-2613547897).
+We argue that this normalization behavior, while convenient for general programming, may be too implicit and potentially surprising for an authorization system.